-Cheating or any other form of acadmic dishonesty are not tolerated at RAHS.
+Cheating or any other form of academic dishonesty are not tolerated at RAHS.
 Plagiarism is a form of cheating in which another person's work or ideas are presented as your own.
-Plagiarism is a serious academic offense, and typically results in expulsion at the college level.
-Other forms of cheating, such as sharing or using assignment or assessment RAHS holds academic honesty to be an essential component of our school culture; therefore, students who cheat or commit plagiarism will face consequences including but not limited to: loss of credit for the assignment, loss of credit for the class, a failing grade on transcript and calculated in GPA, a formal disciplinary report in student file, suspension from school, or other consequences as deemed appropriate by teachers and administration.
+Plagiarism is a serious academic offense and can even result in expulsion at the college level.
+Other forms of cheating, such as sharing or using assignment or assessment materials are also forms of plagiarism.
+RAHS holds academic honesty to be an essential component of our school culture; therefore, students who cheat or commit plagiarism will face consequences including but not limited to: loss of credit for the assignment, loss of credit for the class, a failing grade on transcript and calculated in GPA, a formal disciplinary report in student file, suspension from school, or other consequences as deemed appropriate.